arch111arch/Blender-Society/README.md

 ## Testing

 Testing of the live site on multiple devices and over time was done to make sure it worked like intended.
-During this process the sizes and positions of the elements, margins and the like was iterated over.
+During this process the image-sizes and positions of the elements, margins and the like was iterated over.

 ### Validator Testing